B0ySetsF1re/Pagination/README.md

 views/Example_<A or B or C>
 ```

-You may notice that there are note many comments left, but I think they will be added in the near future.
+You may notice that there are not many comments left, but I think they will be added in the near future.

 ## Finally